-

 Congratulations to Sam Wood!
 Inducted into the British BMX Hall of Fame Class of 2025 – Outstanding Contribution to BMX

-Sam Wood was not only the team manager for some of the UK’s biggest Factory Teams — including Skyway, Pro-Lite, and Raleigh — but also one of the best commentators ever to hold a microphone, even by today’s standards.
-Sam had style — not just in the pits, but in how he presented his teams with professionalism and that…
+Sam Wood was not only the team manager for some of the UK’s biggest factory teams, including Skyway, Pro-Lite and Raleigh, but also one of the best commentators ever to hold a microphone, even by today’s standards.
+Sam had style, not just in the pits, but in the way he presented his teams with professionalism…